twmr/gerrit.el/README.md

 ## News

+April 2022:

+* Add a new interactive `gerrit-query` function, which display the results of a user defined gerrit query.
+* Display clickable links in the gerrit-dashboard.

 March 2022:

-* Add support for voting to gerrit-dashboard
+* Add support for voting to gerrit-dashboard.
-  * <kbd>V</kbd> set a "Verified" vote for the entire topic under point
+  * <kbd>V</kbd> set a "Verified" vote for the entire topic under point.
-  * <kbd>C</kbd> set a "Code-Review" vote for the entire topic under point
+  * <kbd>C</kbd> set a "Code-Review" vote for the entire topic under point.

 Februrary 2022: